wp-plugins/livecareer-affiliate/readme.txt

 == Description ==

-LiveCareer's Affiliate Plug-In makes it easy to embed our award-winning resume and cover letter builder into your site.
+LiveCareer's Affiliate Resume Plugin makes it easy to embed our award-winning resume and cover letter builder into your site.
 Choose from two options:

 **Page Implementation**: Displays the full resume builder within any page or post through short code.